-If your windshield is cracked or shattered by a rock, your auto insurance may be able to help.
-Comprehensive or full glass coverage may be available to help protect you against the cost of fixing or replacing a windshield.
+Comprehensive coverage on a car insurance policy may help pay to repair or replace your windshield if it's cracked or shattered by a rock.
+Another coverage, called full glass coverage, may also be available to help protect you against the cost of fixing or replacing a windshield.

 If your windshield is cracked but hasn't shattered, a qualified windshield specialist can help you make a decision about whether repair or replacement is better for your vehicle.

-According to the National Windshield Repair Association (NWRA), repair is generally much less expensive than replacement, provided it’s appropriate.
+According to the National Windshield Repair Association (NWRA), repair is generally much less expensive than replacement, provided it's appropriate.
 The NWRA suggests that repairs should be carried out as soon as possible, to prevent cracks developing or getting worse.
-A useful rule of thumb is that a chip or crack smaller than a dollar bill can generally be repaired, but always consult a specialist to help make your.
+A useful rule of thumb is that a chip or crack smaller than a dollar bill can generally be repaired, according to you make your decision.

 Comprehensive coverage may help pay to replace or repair a damaged windshield, if it's hit by a rock or another object.
-Comprehensive insurance coverage may also help to protect you against other risks that don’t involve collision with another vehicle, such as fire, theft, falling objects or hail.
+Comprehensive also helps cover damage from perils such as fire, theft, falling objects or hail.

 Full glass coverage may be available in some states as part of your comprehensive coverage or in addition to it, according to the Insurance Information Institute (III).
 With full glass coverage, you may not have to pay a deductible for the repair of your windshield.
 If you're interested in purchasing this optional coverage, check with your agent to see if it's available in your state.

-A deductible is the amount of money that you will pay out-of-pocket before your insurance kicks in to help pay for a claim.
+A deductible is the amount of money that you will pay out-of-pocket toward a covered claim.
 Whether you pay a deductible for a damaged windshield claim depends on your policy and the state where you live.

 Keep in mind that your car insurance policy typically only covers the amount of a claim that exceeds the deductible (up to the policy's limits).
 An example of how this could play out: Say you have a deductible of $500 on your comprehensive coverage.
 Now, if you make a glass claim to repair your cracked windshield and it costs $233, you would end up paying entirely out-of-pocket.